-Data from end of Key Stage national assessments indicates that the gap between PP and non-PP is narrowing when compared to the national figure.
-In 2022, the difference between the national RWM figure for all children at KS2 and Southfields was 17.2%.
+Data from the end of Key Stage national assessments indicate that the gap between Pupil Premium and non-Pupil Premium children has been narrowing when compared to the national figures.

+In 2022, the difference between the national RWM figure for all children at KS2 and Pupil Premium children at Southfields was 17.2%.
 In 2023, the difference was only 3.1%.
 This represents a narrowing of the gap by 14%.
+In 2024, 61.3% of Pupil Premium children at Southfields achieved the expected standard in RWM, in line with the national figure (60.9%) for all children.
+As a result, the gap was reduced from 3.1% to 0%.